picosh/docs/posts/feeds.md

 30day
 ```

-# Can I create multiple email digests?

-You are free to upload as many email digests as you like, referencing different
-rss feeds, emails, and digest intervals.

 # Inline content

 By default we attempt to render all content within a feed as HTML inside an